aclelandx/SEO-Refactor-HTML-Horiseon/README.md

 <img src="./assets/images/RefactorScreenshot3.png" alt="Third screenshot of the refactored horiseon webpage some of the main content is displayed along with the footer.">

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Refactor was done by Adam Cleland
 The Base code was provided by the instructors of the Ohio State Coding Boot Camp as part of the first homework assignment.

 ## License

 MIT License

 Copyright (c) [2022] [Adam Cleland]